Vision Introduction — Automatic Face Detection and Cropping for App Avatar Upload (Swift)

 } else {

-print("Detected multiple faces or no faces")
+print("Detected multiple faces or no face detected")

 }